suncoast-devs/handbook/lessons/sql-erd/index.md

 ### Attributes

 Next, we will determine the attributes of each of these nouns.
-These would be things like "the student's name," "the student's age," "the student's birthday," "the course's name," "the course's description," and "the teacher's name."
+These would be things like "the student's name", "the student's age", "the student's birthday", "the course's name", "the course's description", and "the teacher's name".

 ![](./assets/erd2.png)

 You'll notice that all the attributes are singularly named and store a single value.
-If we had a multiple-value attribute of an entity, say multiple phone numbers for a `Teacher,` we'd create another entity to track those.
+If we had a multiple-value attribute of an entity, say multiple phone numbers for a `Teacher`, we'd create another entity to track those.

-In addition to the names of the attributes, we may also capture the type of data the attribute represents. `Name,` for instance, would be text while `Age` is a number, and `Birthday` is a date.
+In addition to the names of the attributes, we may also capture the type of data the attribute represents. `Name`, for instance, would be text while `Age` is a number, and `Birthday` is a date.
 These data types will become column types eventually in our database.